Red5goahead/VisualSubSync-Enhanced/README.md

 The natural enhanced extension of the awesome ToffParis project at https://sourceforge.net/projects/visualsubsync/ developed for italiansubs.net  community (no traslation, the whole project is in English).

-Visualsubsync Enhanced is fully compatible with Windows Xp, Windows Vista, Windows 7, Windows 8/8.1 and now for Windows 10, also on **Windows Universal Platform**.
+Visualsubsync Enhanced is fully compatible with Windows Xp, Windows Vista, Windows 7, Windows 8/8.1 and now for Windows 10.

+Also on **Windows Universal Platform**.
 Visit Microsoft Store here https://www.microsoft.com/store/apps/9nblggh4401s.

 It includes new functions like a complete internal filter graph support via mpc-home cinema and lav codecs, online dictionary